Sawahlunto: Recent developments

 In 1990 the administration district of Sawahlunto was expanded from only 779ha to 27,344ha which brought about an increase in population.
-Based on the results of the Census survey conducted with the residences in 1995, the population in Sawahlunto reflected to have increased to 55,090 people even though the land area of Sawahlunto remained the same unlike how towns would generally expand in proportion to the population growth.
+Based on the results of the Census survey conducted with the residents in 1995, the population in Sawahlunto was reflected to have increased to 55,090 people even though the land area of Sawahlunto remained the same unlike how towns would generally expand in proportion to the population growth.
 Due to its landscape, the expansion of Sawahlunto became a form of federation of small towns and rural settlements.
 However, based on the Census in 2000 the growth of its people was proven to be temporary, as the population of Sawahlunto appeared to be declining.
-Based on the same Census, it was stated that the total population was 50,668 people, which translates to a decline of 8% over a span of 5 years.
+Based on the same Census, it was stated that the total population was 50,668 people, which translates to a decline of 8% over 5 years.
 One of the reasons for this was that a portion of the employee housing of the Ombilin Coal Mining Unit (UPO) was shifted out of the town area of Sawahlunto.
 From this aspect, it can be inferred that Ombilin coal mining has a very strong influence on Sawahlunto.

-Over the course of 100 years, the amount of coal exploited has reached approximately 30 million tonnes with remaining reserves of more than 100 million tonnes.
-However the future of the coal mining industry in Ombilin is now unclear due to reserves which can only be exploited internally.
+Over 100 years, the amount of coal exploited has reached approximately 30 million tonnes with remaining reserves of more than 100 million tonnes.
+However, the future of the coal mining industry in Ombilin is now unclear due to reserves that can only be exploited internally.
 Whether or not these reserves will be exploited depends on the market price as well as market demand for coal and technological advancements.
 In addition, the implementation of coal mining is also facing a re-orientation due to its decentralised expansion.
 Regardless, the government and people of Sawahlunto are determined to make Sawahlunto a tourist destination with mining as an attraction.
-This reflects the new relationship between mining Ombilin and town of Sawahlunto which can be further developed.
+This reflects the new relationship between mining Ombilin and the town of Sawahlunto which can be further developed.

-In recent years, policy of the Sawahlunto municipal administration has been directed towards the twin goals of promoting structural adjustment in the local economy and tackling poverty.
-Structural adjustment measures have been implemented with the aim of transforming the city from being a coal town towards strengthening the tourist sector.
-To address poverty, the government has implemented a detailed poverty eradication program which focuses on agriculture, plantations, and the livestock sector.
+In recent years, the policy of the Sawahlunto municipal administration has been directed towards the twin goals of promoting structural adjustment in the local economy and tackling poverty.
+Structural adjustment measures have been implemented to transform the city from being a coal town to strengthening the tourist sector.
+To address poverty, the government has implemented a detailed poverty eradication program that focuses on agriculture, plantations, and the livestock sector.
 The measured level of poverty has fallen rapidly in recent years from over 17% in 2005 to under 3% in 2009.

 The date of 1 December 1888 marked the inauguration of the town of Sawahlunto.
 The inauguration has been commemorated annually since 2005 with a traditional makan bajamba along the stretch of Pasar Remaja Kota Sawahlunto.